Many readers have an affinity for PT. Physical therapy? In some cases. But what I’m talking about is parallel timelines.

 There’s also Diana Gabaldon’s Outlander series, in which the 1900s-born Claire spends time in both that century and the 1700s.
 Same for her daughter Brianna and son-in-law Roger.

 Anything you’d like to say about this theme, including other novels that fit it?

 My literary-trivia book is described and can be purchased here: Fascinating Facts About Famous Fiction Authors and the Greatest Novels of All Time.

-In addition to this weekly blog, I write the award-winning “Montclairvoyant” topical-humor column for Baristanet.com.
-The latest weekly piece — about a heartwarming fundraiser and not-heartwarming overdevelopment — is here.
+In addition to this weekly blog, I write the 2003-started/award-winning “Montclairvoyant” topical-humor column for Baristanet.com every Thursday.
+The latest piece — about a discontinuation of bus service, a local Hillary Clinton appearance, and a principal conundrum — is here.